Stakeholder Mapping: Methods, Benefits & Examples

 As these stakeholders have all attributes, they are your core stakeholder group.
 Their involvement and communication should be prioritized.

-The idea behind this model is that you can quickly identify which stakeholders may need the most attention.
-But it does have a number of issues and limitations (more on that later).
+The idea behind this model is that you can quickly identify stakeholders that may need the most attention.
+But it does have a number of issues and limitations:

 2. Stakeholder Knowledge Base Chart